 In fact, the 6306 & 6309 divers gained - and still hold - respect worldwide, to include from individuals from literally all walks of life.
 Military, police, firefighters, divers and regular people all over rave over the combination of ergonomics, aesthetics, reliability, legibility, affordability, durability and strength.
 All of which have shown to form a legendary combination.

-This Seiko 6306 JDM diver comes on an Uncle Straps rubber GL831 dive strap, and with nylon strap, rugged travel case, and springbar tool.
+This Seiko 6306 JDM diver comes on its original rubber Seiko GL831 dive strap, and with nylon strap, rugged travel case, and springbar tool.

-BEZEL: Bi-directional and ratchets with a click; bezel insert features next to no wear - these are usually first to be damaged when these diver's were used as designed, ie: hard.
+BEZEL: Bi-directional and ratchets with a click; bezel insert features little substantial wear - these are usually first to be damaged when these diver's were used as designed, ie: hard.

-CRYSTAL: What looks to be the original 6306 Hardlex crystal, no deep scratches or cracks.
+CRYSTAL: Seiko 6306 Hardlex crystal, no scratches or cracks.

-BAND: This 6306 comes on a new high-quality Uncle Straps GL831 rubber dive strap; it also comes with a dark blue, green, and white nylon strap.
+BAND: This 6306 comes on its original rubber Seiko GL831 strap, which remains pliant and without cracks; it also comes with a black nylon strap.

 CROWN: Screw-down unsigned stainless-steel crown operates as designed.